Choosing the right materials can help prevent healthcare-associated infections

 Ironically, surfaces are often cleaned and disinfected based on visual inspection, even though it is commonly understood that microbes cannot be seen.
 Research has shown that at the microscopic level, microbe counts can quickly rebound, often times to levels seen prior to cleaning and disinfection.
 This leaves patients, healthcare workers and the general public at constant risk of acquiring and spreading infection.
 In fact, studies show that patients are at risk of contracting an infection, such as MRSA or C. Difficilie from the patient who previously occupied the same room at a rate of 35% to 50%, depending on the infection, despite routine and terminal cleaning and disinfection.

-Currently, the surface evaluation and selection process is predominately based on specific design criteria established before any construction or renovation project.
+Selection of Surfaces: Currently, the surface evaluation and selection process is predominately based on specific design criteria established before any construction or renovation project.
 The look, feel and where the surface is located are all based on creating a homelike, healing environment.
 While this is important, the selection of surfaces is complicated and the evaluation process must go far beyond the way it looks and feels.
 As I see it, the goal is to evaluate ALL surfaces, taking into consideration seven different aspects that contribute to the spread of infection.
 Ultimately, it is important that surfaces are capable of being effectively cleaned and disinfected.
 Unfortunately, the majority of surfaces being used in healthcare today are difficult – if not impossible – to clean effectively.

 There is a science around the spread of infection via surfaces.
 It is not enough to learn every physical characteristic of a given surface and surface material, nor to become an expert in the latest disinfection agents and protocols.
 This data must be combined with an understanding of microbiology, the physical environment and insight into human behaviour.
 Taking into consideration all seven of the following aspects and entrenching surface selection criteria within healthcare facility construction and renovation specifications will begin to address the critical role surfaces play in reducing HAIs.

-Healthcare facilities are full of many different surface materials, textiles and products.
+1) Materials and Healthcare facilities are full of many different surface materials, textiles and products.
 Necessary products, such as chairs, beds, sheets, privacy curtains, and bedside tables are selected by looking at sample books or swatches of material, in addition to special features any of these products may offer.
 While these properties are important, they are only the tip of the iceberg, providing only a small glimpse of what is truly needed in any healthcare setting.

 Project managers, architects and designers must be aware of textured surface materials, such as brushed stainless steel, pebble texture acrylic wall surfaces, fabrics with tight or open weave, and vinyl and plastic materials.
 These types of finishes may create additional challenges during the cleaning and disinfection process.